ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 There are two possible scenarios:

 - The instance does not exist yet.
-- The instance already exists and you must add it to the vRack.
+- The instance already exists and needs to be added to the vRack.

 #### Case of a new instance

 ##### **From the OVHcloud Control Panel**

-See the guide [Creating your first Public Cloud instance](../public-cloud-first-steps/).
+If you need assistance, follow this guide first: [Creating your first Public Cloud instance](../public-cloud-first-steps/).
 When creating an instance, you can specify, in Step 4, a private network to integrate your instance into.
 Choose your previously created vRack from the drop-down menu.

 ![attach new instance](images/vrack6.png){.thumbnail}